The secret meeting which led to one of football's most surprising transfers

 The club has focused on their academy -- La Turbie -- and this season the team, the third youngest in the French top league, has attracted admires for their style of play and their stylish players.

-Academy products such as Kylian Mbappe, Thomas Lemar and Tiemoue Bakayoko are reportedly being courted by clubs in Europe's wealthier leagues.
+Academy product Kylian Mbappe and Thomas Lemar, 21, and Tiemoue Bakayoko, 22, are reportedly being courted by clubs in Europe's wealthier leagues.

 Eighteen-year-old Mbappe is the star of the new crop.
 The striker has scored 12 league goals and made his senior debut for France in his breakthrough season.